Stylised illustration of a jazz band by The Jetset Society with singer, piano and drums in a lounge

 Does the music at a Christmas party have to be Christmas music?

 Not for the whole evening.
 Christmas music fits well for reception, arrival, dinner or special moments.
-For the later party phase, pop, soul, funk, disco, rock, Austropop and well-known party classics are usually more important.
+For the later party phase, pop, soul, disco, rock, Austropop and well-known party classics are usually more important.

 Which lineup fits a company Christmas party?